Multi cluster setup with istio

 Approach #2

 If you are lazy like me, you can also install istio without generating the certs manually.
-You can just take the cacerts secret from cluster 1 after you install istio and copy it to cluster 2, boom, same CA.
+You can just view the cacerts secret in k8s from cluster 1 after installing istio and copy it to cluster 2, boom, same CA.

 Installing Istio

 Go to the istio install page and grab istioctl.
 We will use the default profile but need to add a couple more options.
-I am using 1.11 found here for macOS.
-Of course you your own settings.
+I am using istio version1.11 found here for macOS.
+Of course you your version you wish.

-Untar, then go into manifests/profiles/.
+Untar the download file , then go into manifests/profiles/.
 Let’s edit the default.yaml profile.
+Profiles just like they sound are ways group settings together.

 We need to tell istio to use multicluster mode.
-We also want to give it some unique cluster information to know what cluster it’s in.
-You may want to create new files.
+We also want to give it some unique cluster information to know what cluster we are in.

 Cluster 1

-Add to the default.yaml profile file ( or what ever file you are calling these ) .
-The only thing that is different is the clusterName for each.
+Making changes to default.yaml ( or what ever profile name you are calling it ) .
+We need to chabge the clusterName key for each cluser.

 ...